scientific-python/cookie/docs/pages/guides/gha_basic.md

 a PR if there are updates, including the changelog and commit summary in the PR.
-If you select a name like `v1`, this should only look for updates of the same form (since April 2022) - there is no need to restrict updates for "moving tag" updates anymore.
+If you select a name like `v1`, this should only look for updates of the same form (since April 2022) - there is no need to restrict updates for "moving tag" updates anymore {% include rr.html id="PY006" %}.
 You can also use SHA's and dependabot will respect that too.

 You can use this for other ecosystems too, including Python.